 The acquisition of time-varying volumetric density fields has recently attracted the attention of computer graphics researchers.
-Hasinoff and Kutulakos [HK03] presented a multi-view method to volumetrically reconstruct flames using a photo-consistency approach.
-Ihrke and Magnor [IM04, IM05] used sparse view tomography to reconstruct flames and optically thin smoke from a small set of camera views.
-Hawkins et al. [HED05] captured time-varying smoke density by rapidly scanning a laser plane through a volume and imaging the light scattered by individual smoke particles from a lateral view with a high-speed camera (see Figure 1, left).
-Physical measurement systems such as Yip et al. [YLWL87] or laser induced fluorescence (LIF) [DD01] follow a similar approach and capture the whole volume sequentially from a single view.
-This allows [HED05] to sample locations in the moving light plane with high spatial resolution yielding high quality renderings of the captured model.
+Hasinoff and Kutulakos [1] presented a multi-view method to volumetrically reconstruct flames using a photo-consistency approach.
+Ihrke and Magnor [2, 3] used sparse view tomography to reconstruct flames and optically thin smoke from a small set of camera views.
+Hawkins et al. [4] captured timevarying smoke density by rapidly scanning a laser plane through a volume and imaging the light scattered by individual smoke particles from a lateral view with a high-speed camera (see Figure 1, left).
+This allows them to sample locations in the moving light plane with high spatial resolution yielding high quality renderings of the captured model.
+Physical measurement systems such as Yip et al. [5] or laser induced fluorescence (LIF) [6] follow a similar approach and capture the whole volume sequentially from a single view.

 Our method is inspired by single view techniques but takes a fundamentally different sampling approach: The volume is illuminated with a grid of laser lines in order to sample the whole volume simultaneously.
 Essentially, the 2D laser plane is discretized and spread out to discrete locations in space.
 The volume is captured with a standard camera.
 As illustrated in Figure 1, this trades (potentially) continuous sampling in one spatial domain (Δy) against continuous sampling in the time domain (Δt).
 Careful placement of camera and light sources avoids occlusions when the laser lines are projected onto the image plane and the full but sparser sampled 3D information is captured with a single image.
-The sampling density can be increased by projecting multiple grids of different colored illumination into the volume.
+The sampling density can be increased by projecting multiple grids of differently colored illumination into the volume.

-This new sampling paradigm has several consequences: Decoupling of spatial and temporal sampling: The system enables continuous sampling in the time domain allowing both integration over long time intervals for weak signals and extremely short acquisition times for fast-changing datasets.
+This new sampling paradigm has several consequences:

+Decoupling of spatial and temporal sampling: The system captures the volume with a single camera image.
+It therefore enables continuous sampling in the time domain allowing both integration over long time intervals for weak signals and extremely short acquisition times for fast-changing datasets.